 Public presentations on navicixizumab Anti-DLL4/VEGF bispecific studies include:

-In 2007, we identified that the R-spondin, or RSPO, ligands signal through the LGR receptor family and have since identified antibodies to proteins in this family that modulate RSPO-LGR signaling.
-RSPO appears to be an oncogenic driver in several tumor types, particularly colon cancer.
-RSPO is associated with the activation of Wnt signaling and tumorigenesis.
-Anti-RSPO3 (OMP-131R10) is our lead program targeting the RSPO-LGR pathway.
-OncoMed initiated a Phase 1a/1b clinical study for its first antibody targeting the RSPO-LGR pathway, anti-RSPO3 (OMP-131R10).
+In 2007, we identified that the R-spondin (RSPO) ligands signal through the LGR receptor family and have since identified antibodies to proteins in this family that modulate RSPO-LGR signaling.
+RSPO appears to be an oncogenic driver in several tumor types, particularly colon cancer, and is associated with the activation of Wnt signaling and tumorigenesis.
+Anti-RSPO3 Rosmantuzumab (OMP-131R10) is our lead program for RSPO-LGR, and OncoMed has initiated a Phase 1a/1b clinical study for this first candidate targeting the RSPO-LGR pathway.
 A proprietary biomarker to prospectively screen patients for expression of RSPO is being developed in conjunction with this clinical program.
 Anti-RSPO3 has demonstrated activity in preclinical models against a variety of major tumor types, including colon, lung and ovarian cancers.
-Information on OncoMed's anti-RSPO3 clinical program is available here: Anti-RSPO3 clinical program.

 This program is part of OncoMed’s collaboration with Celgene Corporation.